nickthecoder/tickle/README.md

 No support for destructive changes to game sprites (e.g. for games such as Lemmings).

 No out-of-the-box support for isometric (or other 2.5D games), such as Age of Empires I and II.
-However, a competent programmer could implement their own StageView, so I don't see this as a show-stopper.

 I have no idea how robust my support for game pads is.
 I've barely tested it.
 Sorry.